obsidian-community/obsidian-full-calendar/docs/calendars/caldav.md

 You can add any calendar that supports CalDAV over HTTPS basic authentication with a few providers already confirmed to work.

+Calendars are automatically re-fetched from their source at most every five minutes.
+If you would like to revalidate remote calendars directly, you can run the command `Full Calendar: Revalidate remote calendars`.

 ## Apple Calendar

 In order to use your [iCloud Calendar](https://www.icloud.com/calendar), you'll first need to create an [app-specific password](https://support.apple.com/en-us/HT204397).
 Armed with that info, you can now add your private Apple Calendars.